 Cut the stale bread (1 cup) in small bite sizes and place in a bowl.
 Cover them in olive oil and salt them.
 Heat a nonstick pan over high heat and dry the bread until you have a nice dark colour on all sides - I used wholegrain seeded bread but any will work just fine.

 Cut the sundried tomatoes (bought in a jar) in small pieces (6 pcs).

-Wash the lettuce leaves (form 1 small pc) in water with some vinegar and dry them well.
+Wash the lettuce leaves (form 1 small pc) in cold water with some vinegar and dry them well.
 Roll the leaves in a bunch and cut them in 1 cm stripes.

 Cut some spring onions, white and green parts, diagonally in thin stripes (3 pcs)